SatoshiumAI/.github/community.md

 Satoshium is open to:

 - Learners exploring Bitcoin and decentralized intelligence
-- Developers studying architecture and ideas
+- Developers studying architecture and systems design
-- Researchers examining trust systems and verification
+- Researchers examining trust systems and verification frameworks
-- Future contributors aligned with long-term vision
+- Future contributors aligned with the long-term vision

 We value thoughtful participation over rapid growth.